brightsteel-k/Project-Ombre/README.md

 - play the game multiple times in a row and understand the overarching story
 - utilize collected spells to engage in a combat encounter against an enemy
 - utilize collected spells/items to unlock features in the story
+- load data from a file when the application starts, and be prompted with the option to save data to file when the application ends
 - ~~save the state of the entire game to a data file at any point I choose, using the savegame keyword~~
 - ~~be presented with the choice to resume a saved game from the data file when the program starts~~
 - ~~learn about a custom-build fantasy world in a dangerous high-stakes espionage mission~~
 - learn the effects of each spell and experiment with the keywords to build a rudimentary understanding of some French vocabulary

+### Instructions for Grader

+**First Required Action (adding Xs to Y):** Type "go to desk" into the interface, then "search bookshelves" to find a spell.

+**Second Required Action (viewing details of X):** Click on the button with the fireball label to open the spells menu, then click a spell to learn more about it.

+**Visual Component:** Visual components for the buttons can be found in the data/images folder.

+**Saving & Loading:** The player will be prompted with the option to save upon closing the application.
+They can also use the button labelled with a save icon.
+If a save file already exists, the player will be prompted with the option to load upon starting the application.